jaycody/log.jaylab/_posts/2016-06-29-kant-and-the-magic-leap.md

 ![RPT]({{log.jaylab.io}}/assets/gifs/2010_11-recursion-projection-therapy-SOEX_gallery.gif)

-Well, today after reading Kevin Kelley's [Magic Leap article from the May 2016 issue of Wired](http://www.wired.com/2016/04/magic-leap-vr/), I spent some time checking out vids and posts about Magic Leap and mixed reality.
+Well, today after reading Kevin Kelley's [Magic Leap article from the May 2016 issue of Wired](http://www.wired.com/2016/04/magic-leap-vr/), I spent some time checking out vids and posts about [Magic Leap] and [mixed reality].

 Peter Rubin, editor at Wired, simplifies the current state in his vid/post, [AR, VR, MR: Making Sense of Magic Leap and the Future of Reality](http://www.wired.com/2016/04/differences-between-vr-mr-ar/)

-But it was [Wired Magazine senior staff writer Jessi Hempel on CBS news](https://www.youtube.com/watch?v=yumCpRXouFw) that delivered the goods with a story of her experience at Magic Leap headquarters.
+But it was [Wired Magazine senior staff writer Jessi Hempel on CBS news](https://www.youtube.com/watch?v=yumCpRXouFw) that delivered the goods with a story of her experience at Magic Leap's headquarters in Florida.
 At 2.5 minutes into the video she describes a firefly landing on her finger:

 > and the crazy thing was, that I felt it....